prasadpilla/ingeniti/README.md

 #### Start the development server

-Run the below commmand to start the development servers for all **apps**.
+Run the below command to start the development servers for all **apps**.

 ```bash
 $ pnpm dev